 With 2018 seeing another year of advertisers increasing their investment in the affiliate channel, it’s no surprise that companies are using affiliate marketing to increase their online sales and affiliate managers are looking at ways to grow the program.
 If you oversee affiliate efforts at your company, you have no doubt been asked one or all of these questions:

 - How do you plan to grow revenue this year?

 - How are you going to drive new customers?

-- What are your Q4 plans to capitalize on Black Friday, Christmas and Boxing Day?
+- What are your plans to capitalize on big shopping holidays?

-When clients ask us about growing their affiliate program, the question often centres on what efforts will achieve the most success.
+When clients ask us about growing their affiliate program, the question often centers on what efforts will achieve the most success.
 Should you put all your eggs in one basket and focus on your top players?
-Try to grow the program through the mid and long tail affiliates?
+Try to grow the program through the mid- and long-tail affiliates?
 Roll out another affiliate network?
 To help you simplify your approach, we’ve developed a two-part blog series with the same advice we give our clients.
 In the end, affiliate programs all come down to the partnerships, so this first post focuses on how to nurture your existing relationships to deepen their commitment to your brand.